-Google Pixel 8a Review: Small, mighty and cheaper too
+Pixel 8a Review: Small, mighty and cheaper too

 Benchmarks aren’t everything, of course.
 In my day-to-day usage, which involved chatting with friends and coworkers across various messaging platforms, streaming music and podcasts, taking pictures to test the camera, playing games like Diablo: Immortal and browsing the web and social media, the Pixel 8a held up well.
 Gaming was definitely the phone’s weak link, but then Immortal doesn’t exactly run great on the Pixel 8 or 8 Pro either.
 Less graphically intense games will likely perform better.
 Realistically, if mobile gaming is your top priority, the Pixel line is not for you.

 The real benefit of Tensor is the various smart machine learning (ML) and artificial intelligence (AI) capabilities the chip enables.
-The Pixel 8a sports almost all of the smart features available on the Pixel 8 and 8 Pro and while I didn’t try all of them, the ones I did use worked just as well.
+The Pixel 8a sports almost all of the smart features available on the Pixel 8 and 8 Pro, and while I didn’t try all of them, the ones I did use worked just as well.

 I also found the Pixel 8a’s battery life was much better than the Pixel 7a, though it isn’t a battery champion by any means.
 The Pixel 8a easily got me through the day, even on heavier usage days, like when I commute into the MobileSyrup office and tether my laptop to my phone so I can work on the train.
-On the heaviest usage days, I’d plug in when I went to bed with 20-30% charge left.
+On the heaviest usage days, I’d plug in when I went to bed with 20-30 percent charge left.
 The phone wasn't ever able to last me more than a day, even after lighter use.

 Competent camera